Ways to Ensure Your Community Gets COVID-19 Vaccines

 - People with certain medical conditions

 Encourage people who meet these criteria to get a COVID-19 vaccine as soon as they can.
-Remind people in your community that the vaccines are free and available to everyone age 5 and older in the United States, regardless of your immigration status and whether you have health insurance.
+Remind people in your community that the vaccines are free and available to everyone ages 6 months and older in the United States, regardless of your immigration status and whether you have health insurance.

 Each state has (and even each vaccination site may have) different identification and proof of eligibility requirements to get vaccinated.
 Remind people before they go to their vaccination appointment to confirm what identification and proof of eligibility they may need to bring with them.